Easy Vegan Tofu Recipes

 One of the most common complaints about tofu is its bland flavor.
 I happen to think that is one of its best attributes because a good marinade can infuse it with flavor from the inside out.

 I consider it a blank canvas for whatever great combinations I happen to dream up.
-Some great marinating sauce options are barbecue sauce, Asian Sauce, or Sweet Ginger Sesame Sauce.
+Some great marinating sauce options are homemade barbecue sauce, Asian Sauce, or Sweet Ginger Sesame Sauce.

 rice noodle veggie stir fry on brown plate with chop sticks